OBDS-Training/Help/content/en/docs/data-management/delete/index.md

 ## Which files can be deleted?

-If you perform multiple steps of processing on a file (e.g., filtering, sorting, annotation), generating and storing multiple copies of that file at the various steps of processing, you should consider deleting all but the final copy of that file.
+Many bioinformatics workflows involve multiple steps of processing on certain files (e.g., filtering, sorting, annotation).

+Those steps generate and store multiple copies of those files at the various steps of processing.

+In such cases, you should consider deleting all but the final copy of that file.

 For instance: